andferrari/academic-kickstart/content/home/hero.md

 #   Display link(s) by specifying a URL and label below.
 Icon is optional for `[cta]`.
 #   Remove a link/note by deleting a cta/note block.
 [cta]
-  url = "/post/master_graph1"
+  url = "/post/phd20"
-  label = "New Master internship offer" icon_pack = "fas"
-  icon = "download"
+  label = "PhD scholarship on machine learning for multispectral satellite images" icon_pack = "fas" icon = "download"